vishalgwu/Multi-Agent-/proposal_7.md

 ## 1 Objective:

             The objective of this project is to develop an intelligent multi-agent AI system that delivers concise, personalized, and bias-aware news summaries in real time.
-Designed to tackle the challenges of information overload, misinformation, and user attention fatigue, the system leverages a team of autonomous LLM-powered agents — each specializing in a distinct task across the news pipeline.
+Designed to tackle the challenges of information overload, misinformation, and user attention fatigue, the system leverages a team of autonomous LLM-powered agents ï¿½ each specializing in a distinct task across the news pipeline.

-            Core agents in the system include a News Fetcher Agent to source live headlines, a Summarizer Agent to distill long-form articles into brief 2–3 sentence overviews, a Personalization Agent to tailor news feeds based on user interests, and optional modules such as Bias Detector, Voice Narrator, and Fact-Checker agents for added credibility and accessibility.
+            Core agents in the system include a News Fetcher Agent to source live headlines, a Summarizer Agent to distill long-form articles into brief 2ï¿½3 sentence overviews, a Personalization Agent to tailor news feeds based on user interests, and optional modules such as Bias Detector, Voice Narrator, and Fact-Checker agents for added credibility and accessibility.

             The system offers multi-source integration via RSS feeds, APIs (e.g., NewsAPI, NYT), and social channels (e.g., Reddit, Twitter), enabling users to receive coherent, multi-perspective daily digests through a web dashboard or messaging interface like Telegram.